todayisfineforme/Note.Taker/README.md

 # Note Taker

-An application utilizing express that allows the user to create, store and delete notes over multiple browser sessions.
+An application utilizing express that allows the user to create, save and delete notes over multiple browser sessions.

 ## Installation